slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

 The rule for values is not used for parsing values (recall that the syntax of values if covered by the syntax of terms), but for checking whether a term is a value (%CHECKME: are terms and values not from different domains? the syntactic and the semantic domain?).
 This is done by passing it the syntax tree of a term (and ignoring the string that this produces); see below.

+### Summary

+The primary purpose of the grammar as provided by Fig. 19-1 of TAPL is to hint at a specification of an abstract syntax of FJ.
+The above DCG makes this specification explicit, by constructing a parse tree.
+The occurences of the metavariables in Fig. 19-1 (not the metavariables themselves) relate to logic variables in the DCG rules; the
 ## Evaluation

 ### Original Evaluation Rules